AFLplusplus/AFLplusplus/llvm_mode/README.lto.md

 ```
 and on some target you have to to AR=/RANLIB= even for make as the configure script does not save it ...

+### "linking globals named '...': symbol multiply defined" error

+The target program is using multiple global variables or functions with the
+same name.
+This is a common error when compiling a project with LTO, and
+the fix is `-Wl,--allow-multiple-definition` - however llvm-link which we
+need to link all llvm IR LTO files does not support this - yet (hopefully).
+Hence if you see this error either you have to remove the duplicate global
+variable (think `#ifdef` ...) or you are out of luck. :-(

 ### clang is hardcoded to /bin/ld

 Some clang packages have 'ld' hardcoded to /bin/ld.
 This is an issue as this